cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 > well it completes our goal of getting access to patrons who want to use these
 > resources.

-As such, the outline and the content described in these two versions of TERMS is very much centered on the ERM work flow.
+As such, the outline and the content described in these two versions of TERMS is very much centered on the ERM workflow.
-TERMS is a guide and framework for thinking on the different aspects of the electronic resource life-cycle within the library, and it helps provide librarians with a set of questions and points of investigation.
+TERMS is a guide and framework for thinking on the different aspects of the electronic resource life-cycle within the library.
 For example, let's consider Term item 1, which is to investigate new content for purchase or addition.
 In a presentation by the [Emery and Stone (2014)][emery2014], they suggest that this involves the following steps, partly paraphrased: